 However, winter is not always a curse.
 In fact, if you look deeper and closer, you will realize that in every snow that blankets the earth, there lies the hidden crystals of blessings that are ready to unfold.

-Without snow, there’s no white Christmas, no mother and her children covered in soft and comfy blanket.
+Without snow, there’s no white Christmas, no mother and her children covered in a soft and comfy blanket.
 Without Winter, there’s no whiteness that covers our land.
 Indeed, Winter and snow have their inherent magic.It’s important to appreciate what it offers.

 If none of the above strategies help, then it’s crucial to see a health care professional who is licensed to provide therapy and medication.